mxmlnkn/ratarmount/README.md

  - `ratarmount folder1 folder2 mountpoint` to bind-mount a merged view of two (or more) folders under `mountpoint`.
  - `ratarmount folder archive.zip folder` to mount a merged view of a folder on top of archive contents.
  - `ratarmount -o modules=subdir,subdir=squashfs-root archive.squashfs mountpoint` to mount an archive subfolder `squashfs-root` under `mountpoint`.
+ - `ratarmount http://server.org:80/archive.rar folder folder` Mount an archive that is accessible via HTTP range requests.
+ - `ratarmount ssh://hostname:22/relativefolder/ mountpoint` Mount a folder hierarchy via SSH.
+ - `ratarmount ssh://hostname:22//tmp/tmp-abcdef/ mountpoint`
+ - `ratarmount github://mxmlnkn:ratarmount@v0.15.2/tests/ mountpoint` Mount a github repo as if it was checked out at the given tag or SHA or branch.
+ - `AWS_ACCESS_KEY_ID=01234567890123456789 AWS_SECRET_ACCESS_KEY=0123456789012345678901234567890123456789 ratarmount s3://127.0.0.1/bucket/single-file.tar mounted` Mount an archive inside an S3 bucket reachable via a custom endpoint with the given credentials.
+Bogus credentials may be necessary for unsecured endpoints.

 # Table of Contents